yqshao/pinnacle/docs/tutorial/nextflow.md

 }
 ```

-1. All TIPS workflows accepts tuples as input, where the "name" is a unique
+1. All PiNNAcLe workflows accepts tuples as input, where the "name" is a unique
    identifier of a process containning necessary metadata.
-2. TIPS workflows typically uses the `publish` parameter to specify the "parent"
+2. PiNNAcLe workflows typically uses the `publish` parameter to specify the "parent"
    folder of the same process, while different instantiation are placed into
    subfolders named after "name".
 3. Processes of the same "class" shares a same input structure, here, a MD